 Transferring clinics is quick and easy.
-We offer same-day service and can start you on medication immediately.
+We offer same-day service and can start you on medication promptly.
 If you have earned carries at your current clinic, you will maintain them.

 Frequently Asked Questions

 How does a Methadone, Suboxone or Sublocade Maintenance Treatment Program work?

 Methadone and Suboxone Maintenance Treatment are two highly effective, harm-reduction programs that can help you to get your life back if you are suffering from opioid dependence.

 Methadone and Suboxone are long-acting synthetic opioid agonist medications, taken by mouth, which attach to certain opioid receptors in the brain to replace and eliminate your dependence on other types of opioids.
 Once a stable dose is reached, you should no longer experience withdrawal symptoms, cravings will either disappear or be greatly reduced, and there should not be a need to take additional opioids.
 People on the correct dose of either of these medications simply feel “normal”, and function like anyone else (e.g. working, driving a car) since there should be no sedation, drowsiness, or intoxication.

 A dose of Methadone or Suboxone is taken once a day, either at a pharmacy or at home, depending on your medical history and stability while in the program.
 Methadone is taken as a drink (typically dissolved in an orange juice) and is effectively absorbed within 30 minutes.
 Due to its long half-life, methadone will suppress withdrawal symptoms for 24-36 hours and allow you to feel “normal” again and function throughout the day.